prplecake/wiki.jrgnsn.net/Self_Hosting/Plex_Media_Server.md

 * TV Shows will be sorted into `{output}/TV Shows/Name/Season N/Name - S00E00 - Title.ext`
 * Music will be sorted into `{output}/Music/Artist/Album/Artist - Title.ext`

-> **Note:** The above directions are now obsolete on my media server.
+**Note:** The above directions are now obsolete on my media server.
 I've switched to a slightly different script to "sync" torrents from my seedbox.
-{.is-info}

 # Automation

 I've got scripts set up with cron to automate pulling stuff down from my seedbox.
-You can find `amc.sh` and `lftp_sync` [at the repository](https://git.sr.ht/~mjorgensen/media-server-scripts).
+You can find `amc.sh` and `lftp_sync` [at the repository](https://github.com/prplecake/media-server-scripts).

-You can also find some [rtorrent customizations](https://git.sr.ht/~mjorgensen/media-server-scripts/tree/master/seedbox/rtorrent.rc.custom) in that repo.
+You can also find some [rtorrent customizations](https://github.com/prplecake/media-server-scripts/blob/master/seedbox/rtorrent.rc.custom) in that repo.
 These customizations create a hardlink to completed torrents.
 This allows me to continue to seed torrents while maintaining the ability to keep track of what's been downloaded from the seedbox.

 ## `lftp_sync`